All Episodes

 Then there's the famous Ford study where they basically cut the mortality by half.

-Now then there was we learned just recently that you have this one doctor, remember this big study that everybody was quoting.
+Now, then there was, we learned just recently that you have this one doctor.

-Turns out he had his college degree at 19 medical school graduate with a PhD at 27.
+Turns out he had his college degree at 19, medical school graduate with a PhD at 27.

-He's the one that got the most, you know, with his study that he put out there that you know reporting that hydroxychloroquine were linked to increased deaths.
+He's the one that got the most, you know, with his study that he put out there that, you know, reporting that hydroxychloroquine were linked to increased deaths.

-Well, it turns out there's not a single person that he ever worked with that trusted anything that he ever said as it related to medicine and as a history of saying things about him and himself that that is absolutely false and not true.
+Well, it turns out there's not a single person that he ever worked with that trusted anything that he ever said as it related to medicine and has a history of saying things about him and himself that that is absolutely false and not true.

-All right, here to weigh in on all of this, Dr. Nicole Sapphire, she's a board certified radiologist, New York City, Fox News Medical Contributor, best selling book, Make America Healthy Again, How Bad Behavior, Big Government Cost Cause a Trillion Dollar Crisis.
+She's a board-certified radiologist, New York City, Fox News medical contributor, best-selling book, Make America Healthy Again, How Bad Behavior, Big Government Cost, Caused a Trillion Dollar Crisis.

-Uh now almost a thousand places around the country.
+Now almost a thousand places around the country.

-He's out of uh Wichita, Kansas.
+He's out of Wichita, Kansas.

 Amazing practice he's built.